 If you liked what the previous entry (Seiko Kinetic Blue SRN047P1) offers in terms of aesthetics but want something that leans more on the luxurious appeal – the SRN043P1 might be what you are looking for.
 The Seiko Kinetic Classic features an all-silver aesthetic.
 The polished silver-tone look of the Seiko SRN043P1 exudes an air of sophistication and fits nicely with executive attire.

 The dial features a sleek date and day display on the lower right area of the watch.
 This timepiece also incorporates a sturdy and scratch-resistant sapphire glass dial window.
-Additionally, the timepiece offers a water resistance rating of up to 100-meters.
+Additionally, the watch offers a water resistance rating of up to 100-meters.

 Seiko Kinetic Watch with Leather Strap (SKA791P1)

-With its soothing emerald green dial and brown leather band, the Seiko Kinetic SKA791P1 is certainly pleasing to the eyes.
+With its soothing emerald green dial and brown leather band, the Seiko Kinetic SKA791P1 is undoubtedly pleasing to the eyes.
 The earthy aesthetic of the Seiko Kinetic SKA791P1 leans more on the elegant side of things.

 Seiko SUN033P1 Kinetic GMT Watch

 The Seiko SUN033P1 Kinetic GMT oozes cool with its sharp design and use of contrasting silver and black color tones that perfectly complement each other.
 It features a 43mm diameter stainless steel case, and the dial is encased within a durable mineral crystal glass window.
 The dial looks striking with its black and silver aesthetic, which is further by a red-tipped seconds hand.